Here are the 10 most popular breeds of loving Terrier dog in the UK - including the stunning Staffie

-Trendy Terriers: These are the UK Kennel Club's 10 most popular breeds of adorable and snuggly Terrier doggo 🐶
+Top Terriers: Here are the UK Kennel Club's 10 most popular breeds of adorable and snuggly Terrier dog - including the loving Staffy 🐶

 Scrappy, independent and with big personalities, a terrier can make a terrific and energetic family pet.